 1. Offer more training to non-special education staff

-Falls and slips rank among the top causes of injury for educators, our infographic notes.
-Take precautions to protect school employees year-round:
+Falls and slips rank among the top causes of injury, our infographic notes.
+As we head into winter, take the following precautions to help protect workers:

 For more information about workplace injury trends in key Colorado industries, visit our Safety Resources page.